deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 It allows you to sync your settings across multiple machines, and can also sync extensions, keyboard shortcuts, user snippets and tasks, UI state, and profiles.
 It is great for when you wipe your computer, or migrate to a new machine, as it brings all your customizations with you.
 It used to require an extension, but is now built into VS Code.
+Read more about it in [the official docs](https://code.visualstudio.com/docs/editor/settings-sync).

 Alright, enough preamble, let's see the settings!